gohugoio/hugoDocs/content/en/content-management/markdown-attributes.md

 ## Standalone images

-By default, when the [Goldmark][] Markdown renderer encounters a standalone image element (no other elements or text on the same line), it wraps the image element within a paragraph element per the [CommonMark specification][].
+By default, when the [Goldmark][] Markdown renderer encounters a standalone image element (no other elements or text on the same line), it wraps the image element within a paragraph element per the [CommonMark][] specification.

 If you were to place an attribute list beneath an image element, Hugo would apply the attributes to the surrounding paragraph, not the image.